 12:00 pm: Asinelli Tower (Optional)

 Asinelli Tower is Bologna’s tallest tower.
-It is a leaning medieval tower and during our visit, it was closed for maintenance, with a planned reopening sometime in 2025.
+It is a leaning medieval tower and during our visit, it was closed for maintenance.
+It was planned to reopen sometime in 2025, but as of April 2026, it remains closed (so maybe it will reopen soon??).
 If it is open, you can climb the 498 steps to the top for panoramic views over Bologna.

 Asinelli Tower Bologna Italy